bytebase/bytebase.com/content/docs/introduction/what-is-bytebase.md

 ![lifecycle](/images/change-query-secure-govern.webp)

-> Bytebase is GitLab/GitHub for Database, built for team collaboration.
+> Bytebase is GitLab/GitHub for Database DevOps, built for team collaboration.

 As GitLab/GitHub provides a GUI and collaboration workspace for teams to manage code, Bytebase does the similar job for managing database.
 This is the **most significant difference from all existing schema migration, SQL client tools**.